sanjeevkpune/java-backend-bootcamp/session-02-big-picture/README.md

 ## Application architecture

 The three-tier architecture is a software design pattern commonly used in the development of web applications.
-It is comprised of three distinct layers: the presentation layer, the application logic layer, and the data layer.
+It comprises three distinct layers: the presentation layer, the application logic layer, and the data layer.

 The presentation layer is the user interface, which is the part of the application that the user interacts with.
 This layer is responsible for the look and feel of the application, and is typically implemented using HTML, CSS, and JavaScript.
 It communicates with the application logic layer to receive data and present it to the user.